 Some lawyers avoid spinal cord injury cases and other catastrophic injury claims.
-At Ostroff Injury Law, we do not back down from serious cases like these.
+At Ostroff Godshall Injury and Accident Lawyers, we do not back down from serious cases like these.
 In fact, Jon Ostroff and the rest of our experienced team have helped injury victims in every county of Pennsylvania recover financially after accidents.
 In one recent case, we were able to recover $1.1 million for a laborer who suffered a T-12 compression fracture, an L1-L2 transverse process fracture, and other severe injuries when a traffic signal pole fell on him.
 To learn more about how we can help you after your spinal injury, give us a call today.

 What Makes Spinal Cord Injuries So Serious?

 “Spinal cord” is the medical term for the many nerves that run from the brain all the way to the bottom of the spine.
 They act as the central pathway that signals going to and from the brain travel through.
 If these nerves get damaged, those signals get cut off at the point where the damage occurred, which means communication between the brain and all parts of the body below that point are completely cut off.